adityaag24/CodeMe/README.md

 ## Requirements

-A GPU Enabled Machine would lead to faster prompt addressable, but not a necessity.
+A GPU Enabled Machine would have faster prompt addressability, although, it is not a necessity.

 ## Known Issues

-This is a Research Preview and can lead to minor code bloat.
+This is a Research Preview, only for Research Purposes.

 ## Set of Commands and KeyBindings